felipealfonsog/felipealfonsog/README.BAK.md

 <br>

   - [TermPDFViewer](https://github.com/felipealfonsog/TermPDFViewer): "TermPDF Viewer" is an open-source PDF file viewer designed to run in the terminal on Linux and macOS.
 It enables users to navigate and explore PDF files directly from the command line, providing an interactive and lightweight experience.
+  - [OptiCPU](https://github.com/felipealfonsog/OptiCPU): OptiCPU: A utility for continuously optimizing system resources, particularly CPU usage, on Linux systems.
+  - [NetScanSSH](https://github.com/felipealfonsog/NetScanSSH): NetScanSSH is a Python script for scanning local networks to detect devices with open SSH ports, providing their hostnames and corresponding IP addresses.
   - [GitSyncMaster](https://github.com/felipealfonsog/GitSyncMaster): GitSyncMaster: Automate updating multiple Git repositories within a directory structure effortlessly.
   - [C-VipNX](https://github.com/NymexData/C-VipNX): C-VipNX: Shell Vip Utility written in C for *NX Systems Simple: Vip shell to avoid usage of sudo.
+  - [NetScanSSH](https://github.com/NymexData/NetScanSSH): NetScanSSH is a Python script for scanning local networks to detect devices with open SSH ports, providing their hostnames and corresponding IP addresses.
   - [SpendWisePy](https://github.com/felipealfonsog/SpendWisePy): SpendWisePy is a simple expense tracker application written in Python that allows users to create and manage their expenses.
   - [Upd8All](https://github.com/felipealfonsog/Upd8All): Upd8All: Simplify package updates on Arch Linux with one command.
 Supports Pacman, Yay, and Homebrew.
 Automatically handles superuser privileges and notifies about important updates.
   - [NovaNav](https://github.com/felipealfonsog/NovaNav): NovaNav: Lightweight browser, delivering fast, distraction-free browsing experience.
 It offers essential browsing functionalities while focusing on simplicity and efficiency.